 League, which is one of the strongest semi-pro leagues in Yorkshire.

-The 3rd XI play within the Halifax Sunday League.
+The Development team play in the Halifax Sunday League.
 All 4 junior

 The village has had a cricket club since 1899.
 In the early days,

-home games were played at Norland Moor, but in the 1920s the club
+home games were played at Norland Moor, but in 1920 the club

 upped sticks to Woodfield.
 At first, Barkisland were members of

 the Halifax Association; in the 1930s they moved into the Halifax

 League; and in 2001 they switched into the Huddersfield League.